is-wh-lin/github-infinite-scroll/README.md

 ### Environment Configuration

+#### Development Setup
-The application works without any environment configuration for public repositories.
-For development with higher API rate limits, you can optionally configure:
+For development with higher API rate limits, you can configure:

 ```bash
 # .env (optional)